-If an instrument is made by a Filipino before a consular officer of the Philippine Embassy and the instrument shall be used in the Philippines, the following procedure applies:
+If an instrument is to be executed before a consular officer of the Philippine Embassy and the instrument shall be used in the Philippines, the following procedure applies:

 - Personal appearance of the person executing the document at the Embassy is required.

 - The applicant signs the document in the presence of a Philippine consular officer, who makes an acknowledgement of it (please note that the Philippine Embassy requires that documents not in English be translated into English at all times)

 - Please bring the original and one (1) photocopy of the document, valid passport/s of signatories and two (2) clear photocopies of their data pages.